Introduction

 Here are the five points of Calvinism presented with alternate names that are more descriptive than the common terms that are often misleading.
 The original terms are in parenthesis.
 A brief definition follows each.

-1. Pervasive Evil (Total Depravity) All men are sinners, and therefore under condemnation.
-This does not mean men are as sinful as they could be, but rather that a) mankind is totally sinful, and b) every area of man’s being has been adversely affected by sin.
+1. Pervasive Evil (Total Depravity) All men are born sinners, and therefore under condemnation.
+This does not mean men are as sinful as they could be, but rather that a) all mankind is sinful, and b) every area of every individual’s being has been adversely affected by sin.
 All men are sinners, and therefore are sinful.
+The sinful state of the lost is described in Ephesians 2:1-5 as being dead in sin unless God makes a spiritually dead person alive in Christ (Regeneration).
 (Is.
 64:6; Ps.
-14:1-3; Rom.
+14:1-3; Rm.
 3:10-23)

 2. Sovereign Election (Unconditional Election) Those who are elected by God to be saved were not chosen on the basis of any personal merit, but by God’s sovereign will.
 (Acts 13:48)

 5. Faithfulness Of God (Perseverance of the Saints) Those who are truly saved will persevere to the end—none of them will fall away—because God is faithful to keep those whom He has saved.
 This is due to His faithfulness, not ours!
+1 John 2:19, clearly states that those who fall away were never saved in the first place.
 (Jn.
 6:40, 10:27-28; 1 Jn.
 2:19)

 HOW THE EXPERTS LINE UP